w3f/polkadot-wiki/docs/learn/learn-comparisons.md

-logic into individual blockchains, where the interface is part of the state transition function of the blockchain itself. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will also support smart contract blockchains for Wasm and EVM to provide compatibility with existing contracts, but will not have smart contract functionality on its core chain, the Relay Chain.
+logic into individual blockchains, where the interface is part of the state transition function of the blockchain itself. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will also support smart contract blockchains for Wasm and EVM to provide compatibility with existing contracts, but will not have smart contract functionality on its core chain, the relay chain.

 As such, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is a possible augmentation and scaling method for Ethereum 1.x, rather than competition.